Renogy 100-Watt 12-Volt Monocrystalline Solar Panel Review

 The largest contributor to a solar panel’s weight is its glass, which is also the most delicate component on it.
 Renogy employs low-iron tempered glass which is significantly tougher than regular glass and also does away with the colored tinge of regular glasses.
 The panel’s frame is made of light-weight aluminum which also makes it corrosion resistant — an important characteristic considering the fact that solar panels have to stand in a host of weather types for decades.
 The junction box is securely attached and comes with a water-resistance rating, again making it significantly weather-proof.
 At this price-point, it should not be very difficult to include more features related to durability.
 The corner protection, for example, would have been a good feature to have.

-Being less than 20 pounds, the panel is not difficult to handle, unlike the larger-sized models.
+It isn’t one of the lightest models made by Renogy, like the Renogy 10-Watt 12 Volt Monocrystalline version that only weighs 3.5 lbs, but being less than 20 pounds, the panel is still not difficult to handle, unlike the larger-sized models.
 Among its modern features are the MC4 connectors on the wires.
 These make connecting the panels to other panels simple, quick and safe.
 It comes with plenty of pre-drilled holes for mounting or grounding, and can be easily mounted using Renogy’s mounting brackets, on homes, on the ground or on your RV.
 A mounting kickstand could have made the mounting of this panel a breeze, but the makers have not included that in the design.

 The monocrystalline cell matrix is probably the most important feature of this panel that increases efficiency and reduces size and weight, a significant difference as compared to its polycrystalline solar panel version.
 There is a bypass diode which ensures that shade on parts of the panel don’t disrupt the generated voltage.
 Renogy claims a guaranteed positive tolerance, meaning that the panel capacity is actually higher than 100 watts.
 Some users have even claimed to have received 105-110W on sunny days.
 However, since it is labeled a portable panel, we do miss the integrated mounting stand as mentioned before.